pro2store/Pro2Store/README.md

 # BETA 2.1 (20th Aug) DOWNLOAD HERE:  <a href="https://we.tl/t-9SZgQ2kb12"> GET THE BETA </a>

+### BETA 2.1 removes testing code that prevented orders from being completed.

 Please use this Repository's <a href="https://github.com/pro2store/Pro2Store/issues"> Issues tab </a> to report issues.

 Please only report bugs, issues and errors.
 If you wish to discuss feature requests, please join the Gitter: https://gitter.im/pro2store/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link